sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-middleware.md

 #### Improving security of upstream services

 Validating incoming requests against a defined schema protects services from unintended consequences arising from bad input, such as SQL injection or buffer overflow errors, or other unintended failures caused by missing parameters or invalid data types.
-Offloading this security check to the API Gateway provides an early line of defence as potentially bad requests are not proxied to your upstream services.
+Offloading this security check to the API Gateway provides an early line of defense as potentially bad requests are not proxied to your upstream services.

 #### Offloading contract enforcement